yarlinlynn/YARSTR25495_FTO2505-B_Yarlin-Struis_DJS02/README.md

     - Filtering dynamically re-renders the podcasts without refreshing the page.

 ### 3. Dynamic Modal
-- Clicking a podcast opens a modal showing detailed information.
+- Clicking a podcast (or the podcast-card component) opens a modal showing detailed information.
 - Modal data includes:
     - Title
     - Image